GENERAL TERMS AND CONDITIONS

 - Third-party liability insurance policy deductible per claim: CHF 1’000

-- Comprehensive coverage insurance policy deductible per claim: CHF 1’500
+- Comprehensive coverage insurance policy deductible per claim: CHF 2’000; comprehensive coverage insurance policy deductible per claim (vehicle category Transport): CHF 3’000.

 - Policy deductible in the event of damage covered by the partial coverage insurance: CHF 0

-Maximum policy deductible per claim: CHF 2’500 total.
+Maximum policy deductible per claim: CHF 3’000 total; maximum policy deductible per claim (vehicle category Transport): CHF 4’000 total.

 j.
 Special policy deductible cases:

-- Additional policy deductible for inexperienced drivers (customers holding a driving licence for less than two years): CHF 500
+- Additional policy deductible for inexperienced drivers (customers holding a driving licence for less than three years): CHF 500

 k.
 The insurance cover does not constitute a waiver of contractual or non-contractual claims for damage of any kind on the part of Mobility against customers or third parties.
 Mobility reserves the right to assert such claims at any time (cf. also clause 17 f).